Apple plans to offer original scripted TV shows by the end of the year, maybe movies later – WSJ

 Apple is planning to build a significant new business in original television shows and movies, according to people familiar with the matter […] Executives at Apple have told people in Hollywood they hope to start offering original scripted content by the end of 2017.

-While past speculation has focused on the idea of Apple offering subscription TV packages, today’s report suggests more of a continuation of the company’s approach to date …
+While speculation has so far focused on the idea of Apple offering subscription TV packages, today’s report suggests more of a continuation of the company’s approach to date …

 Rather than a separate subscription fee for TV shows, the WSJ report suggests that original programming would be offered as part of the existing Apple Music subscription.
 The plan is said to be geared to helping the service catch up with Spotify’s larger subscriber base.
 It was reported in December that Apple Music had 20M paying subscribers, around half that of Spotify.